awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_remove.md

 `organizations:DescribeOrganization` \(console only\)
 `organizations:RemoveAccountFromOrganization`
 If you choose to sign in as an IAM user or role in a member account in step 6, then that user or role must have the following permissions:
-`organizations:DescribeOrganization` \(console only\)
+`organizations:DescribeOrganization` \(console only\)\.
 `organizations:LeaveOrganization` – Note that the organization administrator can apply a policy to your account that removes this permission, preventing you from removing your account from the organization\.
-If you sign in as an IAM user and the account is missing payment information, then the IAM user must have the permissions `aws-portal:ModifyBilling` and `aws-portal:ModifyPaymentMethods`\.
+If you sign in as an IAM user and the account is missing payment information, the IAM user must have the permissions `aws-portal:ModifyBilling` and `aws-portal:ModifyPaymentMethods`\.
 Also, the member account must have IAM user access to billing enabled\.
-If this is not already enabled, see [Activating Access to the Billing and Cost Management Console](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/grantaccess.html#ControllingAccessWebsite-Activate) in the *AWS Billing and Cost Management User Guide*\.
+If this isn't already enabled, see [Activating Access to the Billing and Cost Management Console](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/grantaccess.html#ControllingAccessWebsite-Activate) in the *AWS Billing and Cost Management User Guide*\.

 **To remove a member account from your organization \(console\)**

 1. Sign in to the Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
 You must sign in to the organization's master account\.

-1. On the **Accounts** tab, check the box next to the member account that you want to remove from your organization\.
+1. On the **Accounts** tab, select the check box next to the member account that you want to remove from your organization\.
 You can choose more than one\.

 1. Choose **Remove account**\.